Vlieger and Vandam / Designers

 Interview by Daphne van Langen

-Translation by Siji Jabbar Images by Jerome de Lint
+Translation by Siji Jabbar Photography by Jerome de Lint

 What did you want to be when you grew up?
 Hein: A lorry driver — I think I was attracted to the independence.
 Carolien: I took a career aptitude test in my teens, and the results said orchestra conducting, which is also somewhat independent.
 Conducting didn’t interest me, although I did already have the urge to do something creative in primary school.